Throwing (cricket)

 Throwing, commonly referred to as chucking, is an illegal bowling action in the sport of cricket.
 This occurs when a bowler straightens the bowling arm when delivering the ball.
-Throws are not allowed.
+Throws are not allowed when a bowler bowls to a batsman.
 If the umpire deems that the ball has been thrown, they will call a no-ball, which means the batsman cannot be given out from that delivery.

 After biomechanical testing showed that all bowlers flex their extended arms to some degree, rules were changed.
 Current regulations of the International Cricket Council (ICC) set a limit of 15 degrees of permissible straightening of the elbow joint for all bowlers in international cricket.
 This law applies between the point at which the bowling arm passes above shoulder height and the point at which the ball is released.
 The limit is to allow only the natural flexing of the elbow joint which happens during the course of legal delivery.

 The charge of 'throwing' against a bowler is one of the most serious and controversial that can be made in cricket, as a bowler with an illegal action must take steps to correct their action or face being banned from the game.

 Overview

-Law 24, Clause 3 defines a fair delivery with respect to the arm:
+Law 21, Clause 2 defines a fair delivery with respect to the arm: